 When you balance GABA levels in your brain, you feel relaxed and calm.
 But many neurohackers who try using GABA as a supplement don’t feel the effects.
 Because some research shows that the GABA molecule is too large to cross the blood-brain barrier.[viii]

-You can learn how to fix a “leaky” blood-brain barrier in this article here > How to Heal a Leaky Blood-Brain Barrier.
+You can learn how to fix a “leaky” brain in my article called > How to Heal a Leaky Blood-Brain Barrier.
 But the good news is, supplementary GABA can also benefit other functions in your body.

 GABA is found in your adrenal glands, pituitary gland, pancreas and your sex organs.[x]
 GABA is also anti-inflammatory, and has an immune benefit.
 When all these are running optimally, you’ll feel good.